-BitCoin Code is a new auto trading software that is promising 13, 000$ in 24 hours.
-But as you are going to find out, it is just an outrageous scam that we have exposed in the following review.
+BitCoin Code is a new auto-trading software that promises $13, 000 in 24 hours.
+However, as you are going to find out, it is just an outrageous scam that we are going to expose in the following review.

-Bitcoin is very popular these days and from this fact, BitCoin Code wants to profit.
-They claim to have a software that has 99.5% accuracy and that it is virtually impossible to lose.
-But this could not be farther from the truth and anyone with a little bit of common sense should see that BitCoin Code is a scam.
-I am going to show you, why I make such a strong accusation.
+Bitcoin is very popular these days and that is what BitCoin Code uses to make a profit.
+It claims to have a software that has 99.5% accuracy which makes it virtually impossible to lose.
+Reading this statement, anyone with a little bit of common sense should know that BitCoin Code is a scam.
+In this article, I am going to show you what are my reasons for making such accusations.

-BitCoin Code is for limited number of people
+BitCoin Code is for a limited number of people

-So in the video, we are told that this product is very secret and only 25 people will be given access to it, so they could become new millionaires.
+In the official BitCoin Code video, the product is claimed to be very secret.
+The viewers are told that only 25 people will be given access to it and that they could become the new millionaires.
 Right, so why do they pay for advertisement campaigns and they make the video public?
 That doesn’t make much of a sense, does it?

-They repeat over and over that you should keep your credit card in your pocket and your Paypal information away because they do not want a single penny from you.
-Well, at least until they ask you to deposit at least 250$ to their magical software.
-But how are you going to deposit funds without using any payment method? 😀
+They repeat over and over you should keep your credit card in your pocket and your Paypal information away because they do not want a single penny from you.
+Well, at least until they ask you to deposit a minimum of $250 into their magical software.
+But how are you going to deposit funds without using any payment method?

 Magnificent profits promised

-An enormous profit always raises a red flag that the offer might be a scam.
-You should be always very careful when someone promises you something that sounds just way too good to be true.
-I know you would love to have that money on your bank account, but that is not going to happen, at least now with BitCoin Code.
+A guarantee of enormous profits always raises a red flag that the offer might be a scam.
+You should always be very careful when someone promises you something that sounds just way too good to be true.
+I know you would love to have that money in your bank account, but that is not going to happen, at least not with BitCoin Code.

 Steve McKay - The mastermind behind BitCoin Code

-McKay is mentioned as the master genius who has worked days and nights to create the BitCoin Code software.
+McKay is mentioned as the master genius who worked days and nights to create the BitCoin Code software.
 But guess what, this guy doesn’t even exist.
-Well he does, but that is not his real name, and the person showed to us is a paid model.
-Do you not believe me?
-Take a look at this picture from shutterstock.com.
-Recognise it?
+Well, he does, but that is not his real name.
+The person introduced to us is actually a professional model.
+If you do not believe me, take a look at this picture from shutterstock.com.
+Do you recognise it?
 You should.
 That is Steve McKay from BitCoin Code.

 BitCoin Code is using paid actors

 It is probably not much of a surprise that this software is represented by paid actors.
-And how do we know it?
-Because we have seen the same faces in similar scams that try to rob honest working people from their money.
-We were also able to find one of the main actors on fiverr.com, where anyone can buy his services just for 5 dollars – www.fiverr.com/banjoman15.
-The fact that they use for their “honest” reviews paid actors with no experience with the product whatsoever does not look good and it is a very common practice of scams.
+And how do we know?
+Because we have seen the same faces in similar scams trying to rob honest working people of their money.
+We were also able to find one of the main actors on fiverr.com where anyone can buy his services just for 5 dollars – www.fiverr.com/banjoman15.
+The fact that they use for their "honest" reviews paid actors with no experience with the product whatsoever does not look good.
+In fact, that is a very common practice of scams.

 Is BitCoin Code a scam?

-We definitely do not consider BitCoin Code to be a fair and an honest software.
-Everything they present is a lie and therefore we have to come to a conclusion that BitCoin Code is a scam and that the story about Steve McKay is just a fake.
-We hate that they take advantage of the circumstance that Bitcoin and other cryptocurrencies are so popular.
-Once people use this robot, they will find out that it is not working as promised and they might think that the problem is in Bitcoin and not in the BitCoin code software.
-We advocate staying far away from this scam to all of our readers.
+We definitely do not consider BitCoin Code to be a fair and honest software.
+Everything they present is a lie and therefore we have come to a conclusion that BitCoin Code is a scam and that the story about Steve McKay is fake.
+We hate the fact that they take advantage of Bitcoin and other cryptocurrencies being so popular.
+Once people use this robot, they will find out that it is not working as promised.
+As a result, they might think that the problem is in Bitcoin and not in the BitCoin code software.
+We advise staying far away from this scam to all of our readers.